nodejs/nodejs.dev/src/documentation/0009-node-environment-variables/index.md

 ---
 title: How to read environment variables from Node.js
 description: 'Learn how to read and make use of environment variables in a Node.js program'
-authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, aymen94
+authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, aymen94, Trott
 section: Getting Started
 ---

 The `process` core module of Node.js provides the `env` property which hosts all the environment variables that were set at the moment the process was started.

+There are many ways to set environment variables, Here we cite some.

-## We have two ways to set variables:
+## We have some ways to set variables:
 - using command line
 - using a `.env` file
+- Set environment variables in your shell and let node inherit them.
+- Set the environment variable in `process.env.` Depending on your use case, that might be sufficient, or you might need to launch a         subprocess to inherit it.
+- In various contexts (such as launching a subprocess via child_process), you can set an env option.

 ### Using Command Line: